tracebackmost/Chat-created-in-Python/README.md

 # python

-Implementing chat using cryptographic messages and TCP / IP technology in Python.
+Implementing chat (server / client) using cryptographic messages and TCP / IP technology in Python.